Experience a world of possibility

 Ability to document inbound and outbound email through email articles.

 Ticket search templates can be shared between agents.

 Create a completely independent service catalog and allow customers to easily open tickets by using the built-in guided ticket creation option.

 List of services that is provided when creating a request for service (service request) or identifying a service that can no longer be used (incident).

 Note and email forms can be saved as drafts on the ticket and edited at a later time.

 Articles can be added to internal communication as a note.
 External permission can be allowed if desired.

-The summary action allows one or more actions (such as a status change, queue change, etc.) to be executed on one or more tickets at the same time.
+The ticket bulk action allows one or more actions (such as a status change, queue change, dynamic field updates, etc.) to be executed on one or more tickets at the same time.

 Tickets (and other objects) can be linked in OTRS.
 In each ticket, you can see all relevant tickets from other queues.

 Tickets can be watched (similar to eBay items).
 The observer receives status information as though they were the owner, without having to be actively involved in the ticket.